Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Other important elements of the Comprehensive Plan are guides for the following:

 View the Future Land Use Map to see future plans.

 The Residential Design Guidelines were created as a guide for future residential growth to help ensure quality development that will not only provide value to the community but also attractive housing.
 The guidelines provide standards for both single-family and multi-family residential development.
 They also provide standards for the creation of open space, the orientation of homes and guidelines for safe, attractive entrances.

 BZA stands for the Plainfield Board of Zoning Appeals.
 This board hears requests for Special Exceptions, Variance of Development Standards and Variance of Uses.
 They also hear appeals regarding decisions made concerning development.

 The board usually meets on the third Monday of each month.
 The fee for a BZA request can be found under Available Forms in the Fee Schedule.
 To find out if a hearing is required by the BZA, please contact the Department of Planning and Zoning by calling 317-839-2561.

 The Technical Advisory Committee (TAC) committee usually meets twice a month and is comprised of Staff personnel representing the following departments:

-The Design review Committee (DRC) reviews Development Plans making recommendations for the Plan Commission concerning commercial and industrial projects within 600 feet of a Gateway Corridor or 60 feet of a residential district regarding compliance with Gateway Corridor development standards of Articles 5.5 and 5.6 of the Plainfield Zoning Ordinance.
+The Design Review Committee (DRC) reviews Development Plans to make recommendations for the Plan Commission concerning commercial and industrial projects within 600 feet of a Gateway Corridor or 60 feet of a residential district regarding compliance with Gateway Corridor development standards of Articles 5.5 and 5.6 of the Plainfield Zoning Ordinance.
 The committee also makes recommendations concerning: